 Understand that most government agencies have strict rules and processes.

-As do most large organizations, your state’s government agencies, e.g. Tax Office, DMV, tend to follow policies and procedures exactly, with few exception.
-Therefore, just like everyone else, rateGenius has to play by their rules.
+As do most large organizations, your state’s government agencies (e.g. tax office, DMV) tend to follow policies and procedures exactly, with few exceptions.
+Therefore, just like everyone else, RateGenius has to play by their rules.